pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 example:
    `connectionProperties: "selectMethod=cursor;Authentication=ActiveDirectoryMSI;msiClientId=<clientId>;"`

-    As an authentication alternative, you can configure an AAD Pod Identity to manage authentication access for VMSS of your cluster to Azure SQL database. use
-  "web" tier.podLabels to pass `aadpodidbinding` label to pod for AAD Pod Identity discovery.
+    > As an authentication alternative, you can configure an AAD Pod Identity to manage authentication access for VMSS of your cluster to Azure SQL database.
+Use the "web" tier.podLabels parameter to pass a aadpodidbinding label to your pod to enable it to discover your AAD Pod Identity.
     example: